TJBriggs/portfolio/README.md

 [View Code](/ami)

 One of my favorite sites to date.
 I love the clean, yet rich design which appeals directly to AMI's target audience - marketing executives.
 This site is thoughtfully laid out and takes a content first approach.
+This website has been redesigned and rebuilt since my original work.

 #### Project Highlights: